What is lung cancer?

-The lung also is a very common site for metastasis from tumors in other parts of the body.
-Tumor metastases are made up of the same type of cells as the original (primary) tumor.
+The lung also is a very common site for metastasis from malignant tumors in other parts of the body.
+Tumor metastases are made up of the same types of cells as the original (primary) tumor.
 For example, if prostate cancer spreads via the bloodstream to the lungs, it is metastatic prostate cancer in the lung and is not lung cancer.

-Lung cancers can arise in any part of the lung, but 90% to 95% of cancers of the lung are thought to arise from the epithelial cells, the cells lining the larger and smaller airways (bronchi and bronchioles); for this reason, lung cancers are sometimes called bronchogenic cancers or bronchogenic carcinomas.
+Lung cancers can arise in any part of the lung, but 90%-95% of cancers of the lung are thought to arise from the epithelial cells, the cells lining the larger and smaller airways (bronchi and bronchioles); for this reason, lung cancers are sometimes called bronchogenic cancers or bronchogenic carcinomas.
 (Carcinoma is another term for cancer.)
 Cancers also can arise from the pleura (called mesotheliomas) or rarely from supporting tissues within the lungs, for example, the blood vessels.